rbtl-fs24/project-nbartzsch/data/processed/README.md

 **Author A**

-- First name:
-- Surname:
-- ORCID iD
-- Email:

-**Author B**

-- First name:
+- First name: Nicolas
-- Surname:
+- Surname: Bartzsch
-- ORCID iD
+- ORCID iD: 0009-0003-8702-2500
-- Email:
+- Email: nbartzsch@ethz.ch

-etc.

-3. Date of data collection (single date, range, approximate date):
+3. Date of data collection: From 2024-06-02 until 2024-06-05

-4. Geographic location of data collection:
+4. Geographic location of data collection: Zürich, Switzerland

-5. Information about funding sources that supported the collection of the data:
+5. Information about funding sources that supported the collection of the data: No special funding was required for this data collection

 ## Sharing / access information

 1. Licenses/restrictions placed on the data:

-Recommended: This work is licensed under the Creative Commons Attribution 4.0 International license (CC-BY-4.0).
+This work is licensed under the Creative Commons Attribution 4.0 International license (CC-BY-4.0).

-2. Links to publications that cite or use the data:

-3. Links to other publicly accessible locations of the data: -

-4. Links/relationships to ancillary data sets:

-5. Was data derived from another source?

 ## Methodological information

-1. Description of methods used for collection/generation of data:
+1. Description of methods used for collection/generation of data: The data was obtained through a voluntary online survey targeted at ETH students

-2. Methods for processing the data:
+2. Methods for processing the data: The data was processed using R and various R libraries

-3. Instrument- or software-specific information needed to interpret the
-    data:

-4. Standards and calibration information, if appropriate: -

-5. Environmental/experimental conditions:

-6. Describe any quality-assurance procedures performed on the data:

-7. People involved with sample collection, processing, analysis and/or
+3. People involved with sample collection, processing, analysis and/or
-    submission:
+    submission: Nicolas Bartzsch